Musaefendic/icao-emissions/README.md

 ## Purpose
 This library is designed to facilitate interaction with the International Civil Aviation Organization (ICAO) emission databanks, which include noise and emissions data.
 This library provides users with the following features:

-🗂 Access to icao databanks: noise and emissions<br>
+🗂 Access to icao emission databanks: gaseous and nvPM<br>
 🎛 Calculate the certification data (characteristic value, margin, ...)<br>
 📈 Visualization of databanks in relation to regulatory standards